nattabhat/nattabat.data_analytics/README.md

-This is a coursework that I did during Masters's Degree.
+This is a group coursework that I did with my classmates during Masters's Degree.
 It is about HR data analysis.
 The coursework' problems are:

 Dr Hill has been moaned at by the CEO for his group’s relatively poor productivity and employee satisfaction over the past couple of years.
 He has always thought his